SilvioGiancola/CloudLabeling-API/docs/content/GetStarted/2_LogIn.rst

 ================

 To log in, visit [cloudlabeling.org](https://cloudlabeling.org) and enter your credentials.
-If you do not have any credentials, please visit [create an account](GetStarted/1_CreateAccount.html).
+If you do not have any credentials, please visit  :ref:`1_CreateAccount`

+This is a link to the RST Overview: :ref:`RST Overview`